Starcounter/Docs/guides/blending/blending/README.md

 By default, the merged HTML response from multiple applications comes with the application starting order.
 Where the output of a first application finishes, the output of a second application begins.
 This is far from the desired situation.

 Normally, you want to achieve a particular rendering order.
 You can use CSS for that.
-There is myriad ways: absolute positioning, flexbox and CSS Grid Layout.
-All of these solutions require applying arbitrary CSS on top of the running app, which is not very flexible.
+There are a myriad of ways: absolute positioning, flexbox and CSS Grid Layout.
+These solutions require applying arbitrary CSS on top of the running app, which is not flexible.

 To replace this tedious process, a Launcher might implement a layout editor.
 Our reference Launcher has a layout editor that can be invoked by pressing CTRL+E or the paint icon.
 It's a generator for CSS Grid Layout with a shim that uses HTML `<table>` and Shadow DOM.